coen22/UnityURP-InfiniteGrass/README.md

 once as you move, preventing flickering in the distance and giving a natural transition.
 Use the **Density Falloff Exponent** parameter on the `InfiniteGrassRenderer` component to control how gradual the fade is.</br></br>
+To further soften the horizon, **Alpha Fade Range** cross-fades the farthest blades using transparency so they blend with the terrain.
 ![image](https://github.com/user-attachments/assets/0ae48893-7149-47f1-a846-949183c8e9d9)

 ### Dynamic Color Modifier: